Finite-blocklength Fluid Antenna Systems: Derivation of in

-Since the tail behavior of Rayleigh distribution is exponentially decayed, Gumbel distribution is a suitable tool to derive analytical results for extreme value of correlation coefficients.
-In the following, step-wise derivations via CDF standardization into Gumbel distribution are provided: \begin{itemize} \item[-] The goal is to convert the joint probability $P\left(\rho_{\max}\le x\right)$ into standardized Gumbel CDF explained in {\bf Remark~C1}, i.e., $e^{\left(-e^{-z}\right)}$. \item[-] Observing term $e^{-Mx^2}$ and noting the beneficial limit expression structure of $\left(1-\frac{\left(\cdot\right)}{T}\right)^{T}$ in \eqref{joint_probability} ($T$ is proportionate to $U^2$, which is typically large considering massive connectivity), exchanging $Mx^2=\ln T +z \rightarrow x=\sqrt{\frac{\ln T +z}{M}}$ and substitute $x=\sqrt{\frac{\ln T +z}{M}}$ into \eqref{joint_probability}:
+Since the tail behavior of Rayleigh distribution is exponentially decaying, Gumbel distribution is a suitable tool to derive analytical results for extreme value of correlation coefficients.
+In the following, step-wise derivations via CDF standardization into Gumbel distribution are provided: \begin{itemize} \item The goal is to convert $P\left(\rho_{\max}\le x\right)$ into standardized Gumbel CDF explained in Remark~\ref{Remark C1}, i.e., $e^{-e^{-z}}$. \item Observing the term $e^{-Mx^2}$ and noting the beneficial limit expression structure of $\left(1-\frac{\left(\cdot\right)}{T}\right)^{T}$ in \eqref{joint_probability} ($T$ is proportional to $U^2$, which is typically large considering massive connectivity), exchange $Mx^2=\ln T +z \rightarrow x=\sqrt{\frac{\ln T +z}{M}}$ and substitute $x=\sqrt{\frac{\ln T +z}{M}}$ into \eqref{joint_probability} so that